-Cons: The test is uncomfortable and takes longer to return results.
+Cons: The test can be uncomfortable and takes longer to return results.

 The Making of a COVID-19 Vaccine

-See how the complex process works and how it has been accelerated to combat the pandemic.
+See how the complex process works and how it was accelerated to combat the pandemic.
+(Published in Sept.
+2020)

 Antigen testing: Rapid testing

-What the test measures: Antigen tests, the fastest form of COVID-19 tests, looks for fragments of the virus without amplifying or replicating it in the lab.
+What the test measures: Antigen tests, the fastest form of COVID-19 tests, look for fragments of the virus without amplifying or replicating it in the lab.

 How it’s done: The antigen test can be done on a nasopharyngeal swab just like the PCR, but it is more commonly done in a nasal swab.
 The nasal swab for an antigen test typically stops in the nostril, not the throat.
 It may feel less invasive but there likely is less virus to be found in that area.
 Antigen tests are most effective early in the disease when the patient has more of the virus in their body.